 Create a new Web App on Azure

-Once the extension is installed, you can take the following steps to create a new Web App.
+Once the extension is installed, you can take the following steps to create a new Web App on Azure.

 Enter a unique name for the new Web App.

-- Select the runtime of the Web App, for example
+Select the runtime task of the Web App, for example

 Build and deploy to a Web App

-The deploy process leverages the Azure Account extension (installed along with the Azure Functions extension as a dependency) and you need to sign in with your Azure subscription.
+The deploy process leverages the Azure Resources extension (installed along with the Azure App Service extension as a dependency) and you need to sign in with your Azure subscription.
 If you do not have an Azure subscription, sign up today for a free 30 day account and get $200 in Azure Credits to try out any combination of Azure services.